-It's also important to remember that we cannot directly promote via a link any crowdfunding campaigns that aren't part of the RSA Crowdfunding programme of support
+It's also important to remember that we cannot directly promote via a link any crowdfunding campaigns that aren't part of the RSA Crowdfunding programme of support.

+Turnaround time from submission to publication is generall 1-2 weeks.
 Post publication, you will be notified via email if a comment is posted on your blog.
 Do engage with readers who respond with opinions or questions either on the site or across social media networks - it will help your blog to get better reach!

 If you’d like to publish a blog on our site then please pitch an idea or send a completed blog to Jack McDonald, who is the RSA's Fellowship Communications Coordinator.